(K,L)-eigenvectors in max-min algebra: Some problems of max-min algebra

 In terms of the associated graph, $a^+_{ij}$, being equal to $a^*_{ij}$ when $i\neq j$, is the maximal (max-min) weight of all walks connecting $i$ to $j$ with unrestricted length.
 So is the {\em optimal walk interpretation} of metric matrices and Kleene stars.

 Metric matrices, Kleene stars and associated digraphs provide some of the basic tools for the max-min eigenproblem.
 Let us start with the {\em principal eigenproblem}: the problem of identifying all vectors $x$ that satisfy $Ax=x$ for a given matrix $A$.
-Such vectors will be called {\em principal eigenvectors} of $A$.
+Such vectors are called {\em principal eigenvectors} of $A$.

 For each principal eigenvector $x$, following the terminology of~\cite{BCOQ}, define its {\em saturation graph} $\Sat(A,x)$ as the graph consisting of all edges $(i,j)$ that satisfy $a_{ij}\otimes x_j=x_i$ and all nodes on these edges.
 This graph in general has several maximal strongly connected components, and let $C(A,x)$ denote a subset of $N=\{1,\ldots,n\}$ that contains one node from each strongly connected component of $\Sat(A,x)$.
 We now state a description of the set of principal eigenvectors, which is due to~\cite{GM:08}. \begin{theorem}[Gondran-Minoux~\cite{GM:08} Section 6.3] The set of principal ei\-genvectors is a max-min space generated by vectors